DataJediToolbelt/Code-Platform/Platform-Areas.md

 will help us deliver.

 # Key Technical Capabilities Provided
 The following are key technical capabilities the platform provides.
+The platform is intended to have two specific application types it supports with its core codebase, application (main/py) and web tier - web and apis (app.py).

 ## Generating Data
 Generating data within the platform is how the platform grows its data.
 This is known